Visa to Nigeria: cost, terms, features

 Togo

-• Former Nigerian citizens with a valid foreign passport but an expired Nigerian passport can enter the country without a visa.
+• Former citizens of Nigeria with a valid foreign passport, but with an expired Nigerian passport, can enter the country without a visa.

-• Holders of diplomatic or service passports from Brazil, China, Namibia and South Africa are exempt from visa requirements.
+• Owners of diplomatic or official passports from Brazil, China, Namibia, and South Africa are exempt from visa requirements.

-• Turkish citizens with diplomatic passports can also enter Nigeria without a visa.
+• Citizens of Turkey with diplomatic passports can also enter Nigeria without a visa.

-• Public Relations passport holders from China are entitled to a visa-free stay in Nigeria for up to 30 days.
+• Owners of public relations passports from China are entitled to a visa-free stay in Nigeria for up to 30 days.

 Logo buch-dein-visum.de

-Get a visa to Nigeria: easy, fast, affordable.
+Apply for a visa to Nigeria: simple, fast, affordable.

-How much does it cost to get a visa to Nigeria?
+How much does a visa to Nigeria cost?

 Find out how much a visa to Nigeria costs depending on the type of visa and your nationality.
-Visa costs include consular fees, which may vary depending on the type of visa and the urgency of processing.
-There may also be additional costs for service fees such as completing the online visa application, international health insurance and priority service.
-Using the visa calculator will help you take into account all additional costs and calculate the total cost of a visa to Nigeria.
+The cost of the visa includes a consular fee, which may vary depending on the type of visa and the urgency of processing.
+In addition, there may be additional expenses for service fees, such as filling out an online visa application, arranging international medical insurance, and priority service.
+Using the visa calculator will help you account for all additional expenses and calculate the total cost of the visa to Nigeria

-What documents are required to apply for a visa to Nigeria
+What documents are needed to apply for a visa to Nigeria

 Invitation

-• For business travel: a letter from the employer stating the purpose of the visit
+• For business trips: a letter from the employer stating the purpose of the visit

-• For student visas: letter of enrollment from a Nigerian institution
+• For student visas: an admission letter from a Nigerian educational institution

-• For transit visas: valid visa of the country of final destination
+• For transit visas: a valid visa for the destination country

-• Documents proving marital status (for family reunification visas)
+• Documents proving marital status (for family reunion visas)

 • Parental consent (for minors traveling without parents)